 All majors are eligible for the program, but students will need to sign up for POLS 4095 and be able to use this class in their degree plan.
 This allows students to earn academic program for the course.
 In general, students are expected to have at least a 2.8 GPA and selected students are likely to have a much higher GPA.
 Students should not have any academic red flags or evidence of academic misconduct on their record.

 Students should submit a resume (use this template) and application (here) by email to Professor Mike Yawn (email@example.com).
-The application deadline for Fall internships is August 13, 2021, but interviews may begin as soon as the LEAP Center receives qualified applications, so earlier submissions are encouraged.
+The application deadline for Summer 2022 internships is April 15, 2022, but interviews may begin as soon as the LEAP Center receives qualified applications, so earlier submissions are encouraged.
 Students will be paid $8.04 an hour, and students who complete the program successfully will receive a modest scholarship.